 (62) Energy regulators should have the power to issue binding decisions in relation to electricity undertakings and to impose effective, proportionate and dissuasive penalties on electricity undertakings which fail to comply with their obligations or to propose that a competent court impose such penalties on them.
 Energy regulators should also be granted the power to decide, irrespective of the application of competition rules, on appropriate measures ensuring customer benefits through the promotion of effective competition necessary for the proper functioning of the internal market in electricity.
-The establishment of virtual power plants - electricity release programmes whereby electricity or to grant access to part of their generation capacity to interested suppliers for a certain period of time - is one of the proper functioning of the market.
+The establishment of virtual power plants - electricity release programmes whereby electricity undertakings are obliged to sell or to make available a certain volume of electricity or to grant access to part of their generation capacity to interested suppliers for a certain period of time - is one of the proper functioning of the market.
+Energy regulators should also be granted the power to power to power to prove the proper functioning of the market.
 Energy regulators should also be granted the power to contribute to ensuring high standards of universal and public service in compliance with market opening, to the protection of vulnerable customers, and to the full effectiveness of consumer protection measures.
 Those provisions should be without prejudice to both the Commission's powers concerning the application of competition rules including the examination of mergers with a Community \boxtimes Union \bigotimes dimension, and the rules on the internal market such as the free movement of capital.
 The independent body to which a party affected by the decision of a national regulator has a right to appeal could be a court or other tribunal empowered to conduct a judicial review.

-◆ 2009/72/EC recital 63 ⇒ new
+✓ 2009/72/EC recital 63 ⇒ new

-(63) Under [recast of Regulation 714/2009 as proposed by COM(2016)861/2]Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity (), the Commission may adopt guidelines ⇒ or network codes ⇔ to achieve the necessary degree of harmonisation.
-Such guidelines ⇒ or network codes ⇔, which constitute binding implementing measures, are, also with regard to certain provisions of this Directive, a useful tool which can be adapted quickly where necessary.
+(63) Under [recast of Regulation 714/2009 as proposed by COM(2016)861/2]Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity (), the Commission may adopt guidelines ⇒ or network codes ⇒ to achieve the necessary degree of harmonisation.
+Such guidelines ⇒ or network codes ⇒, which constitute binding implementing measures, are, also with regard to certain provisions of this Directive, a useful tool which can be adapted quickly where necessary.